 In meetings, Reactions allow participants to send emotes and emojis to represent their current reaction to a question, topic of discussion or the need to ask a question by raising a virtual hand, showcasing to all participants within the session.
-As the host, you will be able to identify who the reaction is associated with via the Participants List or if using a Gallery view, in the top left corner of the participant's video.
+As the host, you will be able to identify who the reaction is associated with via the Participants List or using a Gallery view in the top left corner of the participant's video.

 1. Select Reactions on the Zoom toolbar to activate the dropdown menu full of possible reactions.

 2. Selecting a Reaction will place the reaction on the top left corner of your screen if you are currently not sharing a screen.
 All reactions will last around 10 to 15 seconds on screen before vanishing.

 3. Participants must lower their hand by selecting Reactions from the Zoom Tool Bar and Lower Hand to close the reaction.

 Selecting More which is symbolised as the three dots, will allow participants to choose a range of emojis outside the original Zoom selection.

 4. Select Participants and Chat on the Zoom Tool Bar.
 With these options selected, you can see who has chosen a reaction and how many have chosen a reaction within the session.